-Students' primary sources of assistance with regard to their academic program are the Program Chairpersons and the Campus Dean.
+Students' primary sources of assistance with regard to their academic program are the Program Chairpersons and Dean.
 Concerns or questions regarding specific courses can be directed to the instructors.
 Students who are experiencing difficulty with a course are urged to seek assistance from their instructor.
-Campus faculty members, along with the Program Chairperson and Campus Dean, are typically available for academic advisement to discuss a student's academic progress, tutoring opportunities, or other topics related to a student's program of study.
+Faculty members, along with the Program Chairpersons and Dean, are typically available for academic advisement to discuss a student's academic progress, tutoring opportunities, or other topics related to a student's program of study.